 The word parent is used to refer to mothers, fathers, legal guardians, carers and the primary carers of children in the early years setting.

-The adults who work with children in the settings, whatever their qualifications or role, are referred to as practitioners.
+The adults who work with children, whatever their qualifications or role, are referred to as practitioners.